solopres/Project-2/Documentation/Sprint_Report_Iteration_6.md

 **Outcome:**

-- Successfully integrated core game mechanics into the GUI structure.
+- The game and the screen are now connected.
-- Set up the foundation for user interactions to reflect real-time game logic
+- This makes it possible for players to see the game working when they click or play.